Trond Berg

 Trond Berg (born 1934) is a Norwegian cell physiologist.

-He hails from Svensby in Ullsfjord.
+He hails from the village of Svensby in Ullsfjord Municipality.
 After attending Troms Landsgymnas and the University of Oslo, he took his PHD at Rutgers University in 1968.
 He became a professor at the University of Tromsø and the University of Oslo; professor emeritus from 2004.
 He is a member of the Norwegian Academy of Science and Letters and won the Fridtjof Nansen Prize for Outstanding Research in 2008.